 The committee will be assigning rooms in the Sakamaki Innovation Zone according to a configuration of factors.
 Two kinds of examples would be the number of students registered, and specific innovative practices.
 For more details, please click on the button below.

-When I was in D102, I loved being able to write on the wall.
+“When I was in D102, I loved being able to write on the wall.

 Clever outlet positioning made charging accessible and not an obstruction.

-Whiteboards are less wasteful than paper; everyone can see your thoughts/pictures, makes discussion easier.Student, 2014
+“Whiteboards are less wasteful than paper; everyone can see your thoughts/pictures, makes discussion easier.” - Student

 These unique collaborative spaces are dedicated to scheduling academic courses.